 - Type “Install-Module -Name Microsoft.PowerShell.Remotingtools” and press “Y” and “Enter” to install it from the PSGallary

-- Type “Enable-SSHRemoting” and press “Y” and “Enter” to update the sshd_config file with a new line containing “Subsystem powershell /opt/microsoft/powershell/7/pwsh -sshs -nologo -noprofile“
+- Type “Enable-SSHRemoting” and press “Y” and “Enter“.
+(This will update the sshd_config file with a new line containing “Subsystem powershell /opt/microsoft/powershell/7/pwsh -sshs -nologo -noprofile“)

 - Type “exit” to close the session